Felix8971/connect4-node-react/README.md

 # connect4-node-react
-Connect 4 responsive game implemented with React and NodeJS.
+Connect 4 responsive game implemented with React and NodeJS and socket.io.

-You can play against an artificial intelligence with 5 differents difficulty levels.
+You can play against a another player or an artificial intelligence with 5 differents difficulty levels.

 ### Pre-requirements
 - node & npm